Critters/TETRIVERSE/README.md

 ## Controls
 - Mouse or W-A-S-D to navigate the menu move the shape
-- Q-R to rotate the shape
+- Q-E to rotate the shape
 - Mouse click or SPACE to place the shape
+- R to reset the current level
 - 1,2,3,4 to change the color palette

 ## Credits